syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 </table>

-## ERROR:dxva_video_decode_accelerator_win.cc(1461)] DXVAVDA fatal error: could not LoadLibrary: mf.dll: The specified module could not be found in windows server 2012 R2
+## ERROR:The specified module could not be found in windows server 2012 R2

 <table>
 <th style="font-size:14px">Exception
 </th>
-<th style="font-size:14px">ERROR:dxva_video_decode_accelerator_win.cc(1461)] DXVAVDA fatal error: could not LoadLibrary: mf.dll: The specified module could not be found in windows server 2012 R2.
+<th style="font-size:14px">The specified module could not be found in windows server 2012 R2.
 </th>

 <tr>